This Never-Before-Seen Photo Might Contain Clues Behind the Disappearance of Amelia Earhart | Reader's Digest

 “This absolutely changes history,” Shawn Henry, former executive assistant director of the FBI, said in the documentary Amelia Earhart, The Lost Evidence.
 “I think we proved beyond a reasonable doubt that she survived her flight and was held prisoner by the Japanese on the island of Saipan, where she eventually died.”

-Some believe the government covered up Earhart’s true fate, either to hide the fact that she was spying on the Japanese or because the government knew she was taken prisoner but did nothing about it.
+Some believe Earhart’s disappearance was covered up by the government, either to hide the fact that she was spying on the Japanese or because the government knew she was taken prisoner but did nothing about it.

 Still, other historians are not convinced.
 Dorothy Cochrane, curator for the Smithsonian National Air and Space Museum’s Aeronautics Department, calls the idea as a “ridiculous theory” and “insists that she’s never seen any ‘definitive evidence’ to suggest that the pair survived their final flight,” according to PEOPLE.